Skip to content

 • Provide suitable contact information for use in the instance that a site visit or clarifications are required.

-Each Construction Method Statement is specific to the scope of works.
-In some cases, amendment in line with feedback from the Leicester City Council will be required.
+Each Construction Method Statement is specific to the scope of works and in some cases, amendments may be required based on feedback from the Leicester City Council.
 This is to ensure that:

 • risk is adequately managed,